hylang/hy/docs/language/api.rst

     (import [sys [*]])

-lambda / fn
+fn
 -----------

-``lambda`` and ``fn`` can be used to define an anonymous function.
-The parameters are similar to ``defn``: the first parameter is vector of parameters and the rest is the body of the function. ``lambda`` returns a new function.
+``fn``, like Python's ``lambda``, can be used to define an anonymous function.
+Unlike Python's ``lambda``, the body of the function can comprise several statements.
+The parameters are similar to ``defn``: the first parameter is vector of parameters and the rest is the body of the function. ``fn`` returns a new function.
 In the following example, an anonymous function is defined and passed to another function for filtering output.

 .. code-block:: clj